Phase Change Material Thermal Storage Calculator

 Finally, enter storage efficiency as a number from 0 to 1.
 A value of 1 means an idealized storage cycle with no losses.
 Real systems often use values such as 0.6 to 0.9 depending on insulation quality, heat exchanger design, control strategy, incomplete melting, or other practical effects.
 Once you press the calculate button, the result box breaks the answer into solid sensible heat, latent heat, liquid sensible heat, total ideal energy, and usable energy after efficiency is applied.

-This tool follows the standard energy balance for a material that may warm as a solid, melt, and then continue warming as a liquid.
-It separates the cycle into pieces because each piece is physically different.
+This tool follows the standard energy balance for a PCM cycle that may warm as a solid, melt, and then continue warming as a liquid.
+It separates the cycle into pieces because each piece reflects a different physical regime.
 Below the melting point, the PCM stores sensible heat based on the solid specific heat.
-At the melting point, the material can absorb latent heat without the temperature changing very much.
-Above the melting point, any additional energy is again sensible heat, now governed by the liquid specific heat.
+At the melting point, it can absorb latent heat without much temperature rise.
+Above the melting point, additional storage comes from the liquid specific heat.

-That breakdown is useful because it tells you where the storage comes from.
-For some materials and operating windows, latent heat is the dominant term, which is usually the main reason to use a PCM at all.
-In other cases, especially when the temperature range extends well above or well below the melt point, the sensible portions may become more important than people expect.
+That breakdown helps you see where storage is really coming from.
+For some PCMs and temperature windows, latent heat is the dominant term, which is usually the reason to choose a PCM in the first place.
+In other cases, especially when the cycle extends far below or above the melt point, the sensible contributions may matter just as much as the latent term.

-The classic full-charge case assumes the material starts below its melting point and ends at or above it.
-In that situation, the ideal thermal energy stored is:
+For a cycle that begins below the melt point and ends at or above it, the ideal thermal energy stored is:

 Eideal = m [ cs(Tm − Ti) + L + cl(Tf − Tm) ]